The most common type of abnormal bleeding results from problems that interfere with the release of the egg (ovulation).

 Treatment focuses on controlling the bleeding and, if needed, preventing endometrial cancer.

-Bleeding can be controlled using drugs, which may be hormones or not.
+Bleeding can be controlled using medications, which may be hormones or not.

-Drugs that are not hormones are often used first, especially in women who want to become pregnant or to avoid the side effects of hormone therapy and in women with heavy regular bleeding.
-These drugs include
+Medications that are not hormones are often used first, especially in women who want to become pregnant or to avoid the side effects of hormone therapy and in women with heavy regular bleeding.
+These medications include

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

-Hormone therapy (such as birth control pills Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more ) is often tried first in women who do not want to become pregnant or who are approaching or just past menopause (this time period is called perimenopause Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
+Hormone therapy (such as birth control pills Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more ) is often tried first in women who do not want to become pregnant or who are approaching or just past menopause (this time period is called perimenopause Menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more ).

 When the uterine lining is thickened but its cells are normal (endometrial hyperplasia), hormones may be used to control bleeding.